Apply Now

 Step Three:

-Select from available projects for September 2023 entry.
+Select from available projects.

-• Alternatively, it is possible for you to propose your own project, relevant to the area of model-based safe and trusted artificial intelligence as described on these pages.
+• Alternatively, it is possible for you to propose your own project, relevant to the area of safe and trusted artificial intelligence as described on these pages.

 Step Four: